AnalogStudiosRI/www.blissfestri.com/src/pages/news/2023/blissfest-merch.md

   alt="Blissfest t-shirt mockup"
 />

-Designed by Erika Flamand (who also designed our website!) and minted and printed by our friends at [Mint Printworks](https://mintprintworks.com), this year's Blissfest will be offering shirts for sale!
-Featuring a granite colored dye, [this shirt](https://www.ssactivewear.com/p/comfort_colors/1717) is a 100% cotton relaxed fit and will come in a wider variety of sizes!
+Minted and printed by our friends at [Mint Printworks](https://mintprintworks.com), this year's Blissfest will be offering shirts for sale.
+Featuring a granite colored dye, [this shirt](https://www.ssactivewear.com/p/comfort_colors/1717) is a 100% cotton relaxed fit and will come in a variety of sizes.

 ## Posters ($10)